okeeffed/cheat-sheets/Unity/How-To-Make-A-Video-Game.md

 After adding the script to update the script, we need to animate the frog.

 The animator components with now be on the inspector for the player.

+We will use the playerAnimator to access to Animator component.